 Planning to study psychology in Britain?
 Then you must be wondering what are the top universities for psychology in the UK.
 There is a wide range of prestigious institutions out there, but not all of them specialise in psychology-related subjects.
-In this blog, we have compiled some of the best psychology universities in the UK to help you choose from.
+In this blog, we have compiled some of the best psychology universities in the UK based on the latest Psychology Rankings 2026 by The Complete University Guide to help you choose from.

 Psychology is the study of of human mind and human behavior to address real-world issues.
 It is not only about curing patients with emotional conditions but can also be applied to a much larger scale, from investigating crimes, teaching children, fighting against climate change, and developing artificial intelligence in every aspect of daily life.